 The Multidisciplinary Vision Research Laboratory combines expertise in eye tracking instrumentation, cognitive science knowledge of the human visual system, and computer vision to understand how the eye-brain system works, as well as how to leverage that knowledge into novel computer vision systems.
 The research is supported by the PerForM Lab with both full motion capture and multiple AR/VR system capabilities.
 Additionally, active research into computer vision and deep learning approaches for applications from 3D scene understanding to active learning frameworks are ongoing.

 The Digital Imaging and Remote Sensing Laboratory (DIRS) is world-renown for its expertise in remote sensing systems, algorithms, and applications.
 Their work encompasses novel system design and calibration for NASA Earth-observing satellites to the development of imaging systems to fly on small Unmanned Aerial Vehicles (UAVs) for precision agriculture.
 Additionally, the DIRSIG software developed and maintained by the DIRS laboratory is the industry standard to simulate remotely sensed imagery and is used for both system engineering trade studies as well as a source of training data for deep learning algorithmic frameworks.

 There is active work within the center in nanoimaging through the use of electron microscopy.
 The NanoImaging Lab is home to four electron microscopes (2 SEMs & 2 TEMs) and focuses on two major research themes.
 First, using imaging science to improve the performance of electron microscopes computationally.
 This includes the point spread function determination, electron optics modeling, image restoration, and deconvolution research.
 Second, in this laboratory, we use the tools of imaging science to characterize materials at the micro-and nanoscale, using electron microscopy.

-Additionally, the Center is the home to the Magnetic Resonance Laboratory devoted to solving real-world problems with magnetic resonance.
+The center is the home to the Magnetic Resonance Laboratory devoted to solving real-world problems with magnetic resonance.
 The laboratory has several pieces of specialized magnetic resonance spectroscopy and imaging instrumentation on the RIT campus.
-Among these are a 500 MHz NMR spectrometer with microimaging accessory, a low-frequency electron paramagnetic resonance (LFEPR) spectrometer, an Overhauser magnetometer with a base station, a three-axis magnetometer, and a radio frequency imaging coil test bridge.
+Among these are a 500 MHz NMR spectrometer with micro-imaging accessory, a low-frequency electron paramagnetic resonance (LFEPR) spectrometer, an Overhauser magnetometer with a base station, a three-axis magnetometer, and a radio frequency imaging coil test bridge.